nashville-software-school/client-side-mastery/book-2-leonids-toys/chapters/MP_SHOPPING_LIST.md

 You can create as many objects as you like.
 Make sure each one has a primary key and a **`price`** property.
 The rest of the properties are completely up to you.

-When you've added the objects to your array and use `console.log()` to output the array to the terminal.
-Run your code and make sure so errors are displayed.
+Once you have an array of grocery item objects, use `console.log()` to output the contents of the array to the terminal.
+Run your code and make sure no errors are displayed.